 All this month, we’re taking you on a road trip.
 Bid your city and your stresses adieu.
 Grab some friends, jump in the car and take the scenic route with us.
 Find brilliant little stops, surprises tucked away, and tips to make the road trip experience complete.
 Do you already have a favorite road trip that you took?
 Let us know!

-Hard to believe it but Fall is rolling in.
+Hard to believe it but fall is here!
 Hot and steamy summer nights make way for colorful days and cozy evenings.

 Fall follows summer, meaning beach memories and tan lines remain fresh, but you’re ready for vineyard tours, bonfires, and foliage drives with your special someone.
 Now’s the perfect time to plan a long weekend or week — you deserve it! — exploring a gay-friendly city and its surrounding Technicolor countryside towns.

-If you’ve got any hope of traveling into or out of the East Coast during tropical storm Hermine, jot down your airline/bus/train information and stay closely tuned to their updates through these channels:
+If you’ve got any hope of traveling into or out of the southeast during Hurricane Matthew, jot down your airline/bus/train information and stay closely tuned to their updates through these channels:

 American Airlines: Website and Twitter